kjaylee/solforest.card/Magic/README.md

 - **Duration**: 3 turns
 - **Range**: 6 tiles
 - **Strong Against**: Aeromancy, Geomancy, Pyromancy, and Hydromancy
-- **Story**: Referred to as the "Terraformer," this girl fuses the powerful elements of Volcanic Mist, Mystic Gale, and Sandfire Cyclone to create a ground-based storm that is as destructive as it is awe-inspiring.
+- **Story**: Referred to as the "Terraformer," this girl fuses the powerful elements of Thermal Mist, Lava Surge and Desert Wind to create a ground-based storm that is as destructive as it is awe-inspiring.
 The cyclone not only devastates but also alters the terrain, providing strategic advantages.
 Her character is a harmonious blend of elemental forces, embodying both destruction and creation.

-# Primordial Tempest (Mystic Gale + Earth's Wrath + Sandfire Cyclone)
+## Primordial Tempest (Lava Surge + Mountain Fire + Desert Wind)

 ![Eye of the Storm](./EyeoftheStorm.png)

 - **Level**: 4
 - **Type**: Elemental
-- **Composit**: Mystic Gale, Earth's Wrath, Sandfire Cyclone
+- **Composit**: Lava Surge, Mountain Fire, Desert Wind
 - **Attack Power**: 23
 - **Defense Power**: 17
 - **Health**: 17